anthonybocci/Xali/README.md

 Xali
 ===================

-Xali is a Web platform, a tool witch allow families to be together again.
+Xali is a Web platform, a tool which allow families to be together again.
 In countries where there are wars, some families are separated.
-If these people come in humanitarian organisation's camp, they'll can use Xali to add them in database, and the rest of family, witch is is an other country, will can find them again with help of humanitarian organisation witch will user Xali to find them.
+If these people come in humanitarian organisation's camp, they'll can use Xali to add them in database, and the rest of family, which is is an other country, will can find them again with help of humanitarian organisation which will user Xali to find them.

 1) Installing Xali